-When mediation is conducted face-to-face, the parties reveal personal information that can be sensitive, but it is within the context of the dispute.
-They do not reveal visual content from their personal space or their contact lists.
-The dispute is just one piece of their life.
-In online mediation, the parties share with the digital platform the content of the dispute and additional information generated using the platform, such as visual content from their personal space, information they submit while creating an account or registering to the platform, contact information, information about how they interact with the platform, and more.
+When mediation is conducted face-to-face, the parties reveal personal information that may be sensitive but is appropriate in the context of the dispute.
+The dispute is just one piece of their life, and they do not reveal visual content from their personal space or their contact lists.
+In online mediation, however, the parties share with the digital platform not only the content of the dispute but also additional information generated by using the platform, such as visual content from their personal space, information they submit while creating an account or registering on the platform, contact information, and information about how they interact with the platform.
 The content of the dispute is supposed to be confidential and would not have been revealed to the digital platform if the mediation had been conducted face-to-face.
-A digital platform that will process both types of information can discover new facts about the disputing parties that might not have been discovered separately.
-The analysis creates a profile about the parties from which different conclusions and decisions will be drawn, even in contexts outside the process, without the participant being aware of the content of the profile and the information that was used to create it.
+A digital platform that processes both types of information can discover facts about the disputing parties that might not have been discovered from either type of information separately.
+The analysis creates a profile of the parties from which different conclusions can be drawn and different decisions made, even in contexts outside the process, without the participant being aware of the content of the profile or the information that was used to create it.
 Thus, there is a significant risk of harming the privacy and autonomy of the participants of the process.

 Proposal for Dealing with the Risks to Autonomy and Privacy in Online Mediation

-The review of the norms governing the flow of information in online mediation pointed out some gaps between the two normative systems which affect the confidentiality of the process and the right of its participants to self-determination, privacy, and data protection.
-This Part presents complementary normative solutions to help address these risks.
-First, we will offer two complementary proposals in mediation norms: regulating the legal status of digital platforms used in the mediation process and their obligations; and regulating the mediators’ obligations when using digital platforms in mediation.
-We will then briefly show that expected changes in the general regulation of the activity of digital platforms regarding data protection and privacy, and the development and use of artificial intelligence applications, will naturally affect generic and dedicated mediation platforms.
+This article’s review of the norms governing the flow of information in online mediation has pointed out some gaps between the two normative systems that affect the confidentiality of the process and the right of its participants to self-determination, privacy, and data protection.
+This part of the article presents complementary normative solutions to help address these risks.
+First, we offer two complementary proposals in mediation norms: regulation of the legal status of digital platforms used in the mediation process and their obligations; and regulation of the mediators’ obligations when using digital platforms in mediation.
+We then briefly show that expected changes in the general regulation of the activity of digital platforms regarding data protection and privacy, and in the development and use of AI applications, will naturally affect generic and dedicated mediation platforms.

-Regulating the Status of the Digital Platform used for Mediation
+Regulating the Status of the Digital Platform Used for Mediation

-As discussed in Part III(A), today, the status of online mediation platforms is not regulated by mediation norms, and the mediation norms do not apply to them.
-Therefore, if the privacy policy allows it, mediation platforms can use information from the mediation for external purposes, transfer information from the mediation to external parties, and process information for internal purposes in ways that impair the parties’ control over decision-making and the outcome.
-This regulation gap may lead to a breach of the confidentiality of the mediation and a violation of the parties’ autonomy in decision-making and their privacy.
+As discussed in Part III.A, the status of online mediation platforms is not currently regulated by mediation norms, and existing mediation norms do not apply to them.
+Therefore, if the privacy policy allows it, mediation platforms can use information from a mediation for external purposes, transfer information from the mediation to external parties, and process information for internal purposes in ways that impair the control of the parties over the decision-making and the outcome.
+This regulation gap may lead to a breach of the confidentiality of the mediation and a violation of the parties’ autonomy in the decision-making and their privacy.